Do you want help with your academic appeal?

 Normally, once the documents have been submitted to the panel, no further documents may be submitted to the ADFG Office.

 The ADFG Office will set your Academic Appeal hearing for the first available hearing date based on the expected submission date of all of the materials from you and the Division.
 For example, if you file your appeal at the end of June, the Division will have 60 days to file its Response.
-This will likely occur at the end of August.
+This submission will likely occur at the end of August.
 You will then have two (2) weeks to submit a Reply, which will give you until mid-September.
 The materials are then distributed to your panel at least two (2) to three (3) weeks in advance of your hearing.
 Therefore the October hearing month is when your matter will be heard.
 Students are contacted well in advance of the potential hearing dates to determine their availability.
 You are expected to be available to attend your hearing.

-If you need a disability-related accommodation to participate in this academic appeal process, please review and follow the procedure set out in the Protocol for Requesting Accommodation for Disabilities in the Academic Appeal Process.
+If you need a disability-related accommodation to participate in the academic appeal process, please review and follow the procedure set out in the Protocol for Requesting Accommodation for Disabilities in the Academic Appeal Process.

 Hearing

-Hearings normally begin at 8:45 a.m. or at 1:45 p.m., and are usually held from Monday to Friday.
-The duration of each appeal hearing is normally approximately 2 - 3 hours, therefore a morning appeal hearing would be booked from 8:45 a.m. to 11:45 p.m., and an afternoon appeal hearing would be booked from 1:45 p.m. to 4:45 p.m.
-As hearings may take longer, you and the Division should plan to stay longer.
-The ADFG Office asks that you, the Division and the other attendees bring your calendars to the hearing to facilitate the scheduling of another hearing date and time, should a hearing take longer than the scheduled time.
+The ADFG Office asks that you, the Division and the other attendees bring your calendars to the hearing to facilitate the scheduling of another hearing date and time, should a hearing take significantly longer than the scheduled time.

 Hearings before the Academic Appeals Committee (the “Committee”) are informal.
 The Chair determines how the hearing is run.
 Hearings do not always proceed in the same manner.
 Academic appeals hearings generally proceed as follows: